By on 2022-12-02 -

-Most models have massive performance and four wheel drive traction and they're all fitted with a delightfully smooth changing and switchable tiptronic automatic gearbox.
+Most models have massive performance and Audi's quattro four wheel drive traction, and they're all fitted with a delightfully smooth changing and switchable tiptronic automatic gearbox.

-Put all this together and you have one of the top luxury cars on the market, with understated looks that only add to that total for me.
+Put all this together and you have one of the top luxury cars on the market, with understated looks that only add to its appeal.

-There's also a 4.2-litre V8 diesel with 345bhp that blitzes the sprint in just 5.6 seconds and can still muster 36-38mpg.
+There's also a 4.2-litre V8 diesel with 345bhp that blitzes the sprint in just 5.4 seconds and can still muster 36mpg.

-And for those who want pure performance with their luxury, one of these has to be top of the list, as demonstrated by Jason Statham in the Transporter films.
+And for those who want pure performance with their luxury, one of these has to be top of the list, as demonstrated by Jason Statham in sundry Transporter movies.

 However, economy drops to between 23 and 31mpg for all except one.

-That's the TFSI hybrid, which consists of a 2.0-litre petrol engine plus an electric motor.
-This set up gives a total of 241bhp, so that zero to 62mph takes 7.7 seconds and economy is a very creditable 44mpg.
-But it loses the quattro four wheel drive that the rest of the range enjoys.
+That's the TFSI hybrid and even that had been dropped by 2017.
+It has a 2.0-litre petrol engine plus an electric motor giving a total of 241bhp, and a 60 miles an hour sprint of 7.7 seconds.
+Economy is a very creditable 44mpg but it loses the quattro four wheel drive that the rest of the range enjoys.

 All have wonderful comfort, library reading room hush and immense refinement.

-I most recently drove the 3.0-litre TDI and even this engine is inaudible, apart from a slight hum as the revs rise at a plant of the right foot.
+I remember driving the 3.0-litre TDI and it's all but inaudible, apart from a slight hum as the revs rise at a plant of the right foot.
 Road and wind noise are so subdued as to be hardly worth mentioning.

-The automatic gearbox takes all the strain in its stride and performance is excellent to mind blowing, depending on the model you buy.
+The automatic gearbox takes all the strain in its stride, and performance is excellent to mind blowing, depending on the model.

 The luxury inside is wonderful.
 There are acres of leather, electrically adjustable heated and cooled seats, satellite navigation and a Bose sound system which could probably fill Wembley stadium.